department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 * Tests must pass
 * The cycle time from Pull Request open to Pull Request merged should be minimized
 * PR Owners must be empowered and trusted to merge code
-* PR Review must Approve Pull Request
+* PR Reviewer must Approve Pull Request
 * Automated Test Suite must be trustworthy and inspire confidence

 ## Personas

-Let's start the discussion by talking about different personas.
-I will try to avoid process descriptions in the personas and focus on responsibilities.
+Let's start the discussion by talking about different personas and focus on their responsibilities.

 * Pull Request (PR) Owner
 * Pull Request (PR) Reviewer/Tester